freedomofpress/securedrop-workstation-docs/docs/journalist/faq.rst

 section :doc:`Managing Clipboard Access <../admin/reference/managing_clipboard>`
 of the admin guide for more information.

-Why does it take so long to start the SecureDrop Client?
+Why does it take so long to start the SecureDrop App?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 If the system has not been updated recently, the preflight updater will check
 for available security updates for all VMs used by SecureDrop Workstation,